isomoye/EEGR471/README.md

 This will download a copy of the class repository to your machine

-you must then create a branch so that you can submit your assignments
+You must then create a branch so that you can submit your assignments.

 ``git checkout -b [firstname_lastname]``